 Mandatory all staff training on climate change risk management, developed internally by the Risk function, is run annually to support the embedding of the framework for managing the risks arising from climate change across the Company.
-The training is designed to guide employees, including Board members, on what climate change is, why it is important for MUFG, different types of climate change risk, employee's role in managing climate change risks and the regulatory requirements to manage those risks.
-Specific climate-related trainings delivered this year include training on the practical considerations of Board & senior management duties with respect to climate issues and an update on ESG risks and trends delivered by an external company.
-The Company's commitment to continuous learning and addressing climate risk is reflected in our plans to refine and expand this programme over time, incorporating emerging trends, regulatory changes, and industry best practices.
+The training is designed to guide employees, including Board members, on what climate change is, why it is important for MUFG, different types of climate change related risk, employee's role in managing climate change related risks and the regulatory requirements to manage those risks.
+The Company's commitment to continuous learning and addressing climate related risk is reflected in its plans to refine and expand this programme over time, incorporating emerging trends, regulatory changes, and industry best practices.